0xStruct/orbis-pkp-action/README.md

 ## how to setup the post scheduler with IFTTT and Google Calender

-video guide will come here
+video guide will be here: https://vimeo.com/showcase/10085247

 ## how to setup NFT sales bot with Helius.xyz

+video guide will be here: https://vimeo.com/showcase/10085247

+## how to setup Twitter Retweet bot with IFTTT or Zapier

-video guide will come here
+video guide will be here: https://vimeo.com/showcase/10085247